Nick Mayhugh: Soccer

 Mayhugh played soccer at Radford University from 2015 to 2018.
 He also played for the United States men's Paralympic soccer team where he helped team USA win a bronze medal at the 2019 Parapan American Games in the 7-a-side football, their first ever medal in the event at the Parapan American Games.
 He finished second in the tournament with eight goals in six games.
 He was subsequently named U.S. Soccer Player of the Year with a Disability in 2019.

-Paralympics
+Para-athletics

 Mayhugh represented the United States in the men's 100 metres T37 event at the 2020 Summer Paralympics where he set a world record with a time of 10.95 and won a gold medal.
 He competed in the men's 400 metres T37 event and won a silver medal.
 He also competed in the mixed 4 × 100 metres relay event and won a gold medal.